bfeif/personal-website/content/posts/geographical-indexing-explained.md

     </figcaption>
 </figure>

-Further note that, the more faces a [polyhedron](https://en.wikipedia.org/wiki/Polyhedron) has, the closer it approximates a sphere, and thus, the less spatial distortions its projection onto a sphere has.
+Further note that, the more faces a [polyhedron](https://en.wikipedia.org/wiki/Polyhedron) such as the icosahedron has, the closer it approximates a sphere, and thus, the less spatial distortions its projection onto a sphere has.
 With this, H3's hexagons have more consistent sizes than S2's squares, and still more than Geohash's squares.

 #### H3's Sacrifices
 At this point, you might be wondering -- what about a space-filling curve?
 What about subdividing hexagons into smaller hexagons?
 Well, there is no such thing as the perfect software architecture -- only the right one.
 And in order to achieve such hexagonal elegance, Uber had to make a few sacrifices.